-The extent to which my procedures are capable of detecting irregularities, including fraud, is affected by the inherent difficulty in detecting irregularities, the effectiveness of the Partneriaeth's controls, and the nature, timing and extent of the audit procedures performed.
+The extent to which my procedures are capable of detecting irregularities, including fraud, is affected by the inherent difficulty in detecting irregularities, the effectiveness of Partneriaeth's controls, and the nature, timing and extent of the audit procedures performed.

-A further description of the auditor's responsibilities for the audit of the financial statements is located on the Financial Reporting Authority's website http://www.frc.org.uk/auditorsresponsibilities.
+A further description of the auditor's responsibilities for the audit of the financial statements is located on the Financial Reporting Council's website www.frc.org.uk/auditorsresponsibilities.
 This description forms part of my auditor's report.